Is Beef Liver Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Beef liver is one of the most vitamin A dense foods available, containing up to 30,000 IU per 3-ounce serving.
-During pregnancy, excessive preformed vitamin A (retinol) is teratogenic, meaning it can cause developmental abnormalities in the fetus.
-Health authorities including the NHS and ACOG recommend pregnant women avoid liver and liver products entirely.
+Beef liver is one of the most vitamin A dense foods available, containing up to 20,000+ IU per serving - far exceeding the recommended daily limit of 10,000 IU for pregnant women.
+Excessive preformed vitamin A (retinol) during pregnancy is teratogenic, meaning it can cause developmental abnormalities in the fetus.
+While liver offers beneficial nutrients like iron, folate, and B12, the vitamin A toxicity risk outweighs these benefits during pregnancy.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.